 She began to ask more questions about her adoption as her need to know more of her adoption story increased.
 The more open her parents were, the more questions she was able to formulate in her mind.
 This was a good thing because it allowed her parents insight into what was percolating in her mind.
 We now know that this curiosity affects all adopted children at about the same developmental point, just as most teens go through similar issues surrounding identity around the same time.

 Because children act out what they feel inside, their grief, sorrow or worry does not look as you might expect of an adult.
 Rebecca’s behavior became more sassy, defiant, aggressive yet clingy.
-In school she demonstrates an inability to attend to her schoolwork.
+In school she demonstrated an inability to attend to her schoolwork.
 Because her parents did not know what questions to ask, they were not aware that classmates were asking her “where is your real mom?” and “why didn’t she keep you?”
-Fortunately Rebecca’s parents recognized that she was struggling and sought out an adoption specialist and began to learned ways to help their daughter.
+Fortunately, Rebecca’s parents recognized that she was struggling and sought out an adoption competent therapist and began to learn ways to help their daughter.

-Selecting and Working With an Adoption Therapist – Fact Sheet for Families
+Selecting and Working With an Adoption Competent Therapist – Fact Sheet for Families

 Adoption is an event that has a life-long effect on everyone involved.
 Adoption brings unique rewards as well as challenges to families, and sometimes families will need or want professional help as concerns or problems arise.
 Timely intervention by a professional skilled in adoption issues often can prevent issues common to adoption from becoming more serious problems that might be more difficult to resolve.